Canonical quantization of the covariant fields on de Sitter spacetimes

 The de Sitter manifold, denoted from now by $M$, is local-Minkowskian and has the isometry group $I(M)=SO(1,4)$ which is the gauge group of the Minkowskian five-dimensional manifold $M^5$ embedding $M$.
-The UIRs of the corresponding group $S(M)={\rm Spin}(1,4)=Sp(2,2)$ are well-studied \cite{linrep,linrep1} and used in various applications.
-Many authors exploited this high symmetry for building quantum theories, either by constructing symmetric two-point functions, avoiding thus the canonical quantization \cite{Wood,Wood1}, or by using directly these UIRs for finding field Eqs. without considering CRs \cite{Gaz,Gaz1,Gaz2}.
-Another approach which applies the {\em canonical quantization} to the covariant fields transforming according to {\em induced} CRs was initiated by Nachtmann \cite{Nach} many years ago and continued in few of our papers \cite{CNach,CPF,CSB,CCC,CQED}.
+The UIRs of the corresponding group $S(M)={\rm Spin}(1,4)=Sp(2,2)$ \cite{linrep,linrep1} are used in various applications.
+Many authors exploited this high symmetry for building quantum theories, either by constructing symmetric two-point functions, avoiding thus the canonical quantization \cite{Wood,Wood1}, or by using directly these UIRs for writing field equations without considering CRs \cite{Gaz,Gaz1,Gaz2}.
+A different approach, which applies the {\em canonical quantization} to the covariant fields transforming according to {\em induced} CRs, was initiated by Nachtmann \cite{Nach} many years ago and continued in few of our papers \cite{CNach,CPF,CSB,CCC} where we developed our theory of induced CRs, creating thus the framework of the de Sitter QED in Coulomb gauge \cite{CQED}.

-In the present brief report we adopt this last framework for presenting our principal results concerning the role of the generators of the CRs and UIRs of the de Sitter isometries in determining the principal invariants of the quantum field theory (QFT) on the de Sitter spacetime \cite{CCC,Cnew}.
+In this report we would like to present this approach focusing on our principal results concerning the properties of the CRs and UIRs of the de Sitter isomety group, the CR-UIR equivalence and the role of the generators of these reps. in determining the principal invariants of the quantum field theory (QFT) on the de Sitter spacetime \cite{CCC,Cnew}.

-On this manifold we cannot apply the Wigner method for investigating the structure of the covariant fields such that we may study the general features of the CRs in configurations deriving the principal invariants.
-Thus we find the form of the generators of the CRs and the corresponding Casimir operators that help us to establish indirectly the equivalence of the induced CRs with orthogonal sums of UIRs of the group $S(M)$ \cite{CCC}.
+On this manifold we cannot apply the Wigner method for investigating the structure of the covariant fields such that we must study the general features of the CRs in the configuration rep., deriving the principal invariants.
+In this manner, we find the form of the generators of the induced CRs and the corresponding Casimir operators that help us to establish indirectly the equivalence of the CRs with orthogonal sums of UIRs of the group $S(M)$ \cite{CCC}.
 However, at this level, we cannot deduce the form of the UIRs generators in momentum rep. which act on the particle and antiparticle field operators.
-This is because of the absence of a general Wigner theory that forces us to use field equations for determining the structure of the covariant fields in each particular case separately.
+This is because the absence of a general Wigner theory that forces us to use field equations for determining the structure of the covariant fields in each particular case separately.